Gallery-of-Kaeon/Kaeon-JS/README.md

 To run a Kaeon United application in the command line, run the index.js file with Node.js.

+Due to CORS related restrictions on local files in most browsers, it is recommended that electron be used for testing.

 <h2 align="center">The Require Function</h2>

 Of course when running the project in Node.js or electron,